What Are Exclusions in VHIS? Definition, list and comparsion with medical insurance

 VHIS-EN

-"Exclusion" refers to situations, circumstances, or actions that are not covered by an insurance policy.
-With medical insurance, exclusions mostly include body organs, diseases, treatments, or medications.
-Even if the insured person claims the expenses related to the excluded items from the insurance company, they will not be reimbursed under any circumstances.
+“Exclusion” refers to situations, matters, or actions not covered by an insurance policy.
+In the context of medical insurance, exclusions mostly pertain to specific body organs, diseases, treatments, or medications.
+Even if the policyholder submits a claim for expenses related to such matters, no compensation will be provided under any circumstances.

-Exclusions are usually listed along with their definitions in the insurance policy documents such as brochures, other promotional materials, and terms and conditions.
-The insurance agents and brokers are also responsible for explaining them to customers.
-Of course, each person’s situation is different, and after the insurance company’s underwriting process, more exclusions may be added to the policy.
+Exclusions are generally listed with their definitions in insurance documents, such as brochures, other promotional materials, and the insurance terms and conditions.
+The agent or broker appointed by the policyholder is also responsible for explaining these to the client.
+Of course, each individual’s situation varies, and after the insurance company’s underwriting process, the “exclusions” on a policy may increase, becoming “additional exclusions.”

 Exclusions in VHIS